-Exclusions: Diagnostic testing and medical treatment of sterility and infertility regardless of origin or cause; all charges and related services for donor materials; all forms of artificial intervention for any reason including artificial insemination and in-vitro fertilization; prognostic (predictive) genetic testing for the detection of congenital and heritable disorders; surrogacy
+Exclusions: Diagnostic testing and medical treatment of sterility and infertility regardless of origin or cause; all charges and related services for donor materials; all forms of artificial intervention for any reason including artificial insemination and in-vitro fertilization; prognostic (predictive) genetic testing for the detection of congenital and heritable disorders; cryopreservation services not listed above; surrogacy; any other services not specifically listed as covered

 Infusion Therapy Administration of Medically Necessary infusion therapy in an outpatient setting.
 After Deductible, Enrollee pays 10% Plan Coinsurance Preauthorization is required.
 Administration of Medically Necessary infusion therapy in the home setting.
 After Deductible, Enrollee pays nothing To receive benefits for the administration of select infusion medications in the home setting, the drugs must be obtained through KFHPWA's preferred specialty pharmacy and administered by a provider we identify.
 For a list of these specialty drugs or for more information about KFHPWA's specialty pharmacy network, please go to the KFHPWA website at www.kp.org/wa/formulary or contact Member Services.
-Associated infused medications includes, but is not limited to: After Deductible, Enrollee pays 10% Plan Coinsurance
+Associated infused medications includes, but is not limited to: After Deductible, Enrollee pays 10% Plan Coinsurance Preauthorization is required.